DanZinagri/NicheD20/docs/Rules/NPC and Monster Rules/Creature Types.md

 - Immunity to any effect that requires a Resilience(End) save; unless the effect also works on objects or is harmless.
 - Undead do not breathe, eat, or sleep.
 - Undead are not treated as living creatures.

+### Undead Subtypes

+Undead have a few common archetypes such as Skeleton, Zombie, or Specter; with each of these having their own additional effects.

+#### Skeleton

+- DR 5/Bludgeoning, improving to DR 10/Bludgeoning at 4 Hit Dice or greater.
+- Resist 2 Fire and Cold Elemental Damage, improving to Resist 3 at 4 Hit Dice or greater.
+- A skeleton usually is of 1/10th of its original weight and is treated as a creature one size category smaller for the purposes of determining their MSB and MSD bonus or penalty.

+#### Zombie

+- DR 5/Slashing, improving to DR 10/Slashing at 4 Hit dice or greater.
+- Resist 2 Cold and Nature damage, improving to Resist 3 at 4 Hit Dice or greater.
+- All movement speeds are reduced by half (minimum 5 feet).
+- Gains a Bite Natural weapon (1d3); if the creature already possessed one they instead gain a +2 bonus to damage rolls with their bite.\

+#### Specter

+- A specter gains the Incorporeal universal ability.